EmamaBilalKhan/Study-Partner/ReadMe.md

 Check Out the Figma file for the UI design : [LINK](https://www.figma.com/design/T1NtVV7XDvun6a77wjkWJu/Study-Partner-UI?t=vKyflbJR1YOGu5tM-1)

 Note: While running the app with web, the focus screen does not unmount without error as app state does not work with web.
-The issue does not persist while ruuning on emulator.
+The issue does not persist while running on emulator.